 - Southwest Regional Library

-Look for the seeds in an old-fashioned card catalog at each location, along with additional info about how to plant and care for them.
-Different types of seeds are available in the spring and fall – available seeds may include vegetables, herbs, and flowers.
+You will find seeds at each location along with a brochure with resources on how to plant and care for them.
+The seed libraries are typically stocked mid-February through October.
+Different types of seeds are available throughout the growing season – available seeds may include vegetables, herbs, and flowers.
 Seeds are available first-come, first-served while supplies last.

-You can check out up to 4 seed packets per season.
+You are welcome to take four seed packets per season.
 You don’t need a library card to use the seed library.

 Donating seeds is a great way to get involved with this unique project.
 If you grow open pollinated seeds, please save some from your harvest and bring them back to the library!
 This will help the Digging Durham Seed Library continue to grow and to develop seeds well-adapted for Durham’s soil and climate.